 Can Cats Eat Human Food?
 Fruits, Vegetables, Dairy, Fish, Grains…

-- Human food cats can eat rich in protein that are safe for cats
+- Human food cats can eat that are rich in protein

 - What vegetables can cats eat?